jezzlucena/caderno/server/README.md

-# Agenda Server - Federated Scheduled Export Server
+# Caderno Server - Federated Scheduled Export Server

-A self-hostable server for scheduling automated PDF exports of your Agenda journal entries with email and SMS delivery.
+A self-hostable server for scheduling automated PDF exports of your Caderno journal entries with email and SMS delivery.

 ## Features